UNINETTSigma2/documentation/training/material/2021-autumn/notes-day3.md

 ---
 ```

-- How can I have different conda enviroments on Jupyterhub in NIRD toolkit?
+- How can I have different conda environments on Jupyterhub in NIRD toolkit?
     - I think (as I have not tried) this could be activating different kernals, can you see [here](https://towardsdatascience.com/get-your-conda-environment-to-show-in-jupyter-notebooks-the-easy-way-17010b76e874) if that is a solution
-    - But I would have to define the conda enviroments using the docker files right?
+    - But I would have to define the conda environments using the docker files right?
 I can't use conda within the hub server?
     - Will get back soon on this
 - I want to follow up on the above question.
 Can each member of the JupyterHub create their own python environment?
     - Will get back soon on this